Skip to Content

 • Avoid lost hearing aids in nursing homes and use labels: Write your loved one's name on the hearing aids, so they can be easily returned if lost.
 You can also use a bright colour pen to make it easier to locate if dropped.

-• Find a bedtime storage solution: A clear box or using the case the hearing aids originally came in will keep them safe from any moisture and ensures they are easily found.
+• Find a bedtime storage solution: A clear box or using the case the hearing aids originally came in will keep them safe from any moisture and ensure they are easily found.
 Rechargeable hearing aids should be put in the charging pod every night.

 • Keep up with hearing aid maintenance: In reality, hearing aid maintenance is hard to keep up within a care home setting, therefore, you and the audiologist will be responsible for such tasks.
-Such as, keeping a record of tasks completed so you are always up to date with cleaning the hearing aid devices.
+Such as keeping a record of tasks completed so you are always up to date with cleaning the hearing aid devices.
 More intricate maintenance duties will be done by your local audiologist.

-• Insurance for hearing aids in care home: You might want to research cover for hearing aids in addition to the standard manufacturer's warranty.
+• Insurance for hearing aids in care homes: You might want to research cover for hearing aids in addition to the standard manufacturer's warranty.
 For example, we offer hearing aid warranty cover for all our customers.
-You might find this gives you peace of mind, whilst your loved one wears their devices.
-This includes a replacement for accidental damage, theft or loss.
-View our policy here

 We support older people with hearing loss in care settings with private hearing aids and hearing healthcare